Mini short course: Teaching about Planning for Failure: Landslide Analysis for a Safer Society

 - Start implementation plan for use of teaching resources

 All files are available in the Planning for Failure: Landslide Analysis for a Safer Society module.
-However for simplicity, in the days before the mini-course, we will provide files used in the short course here.
+However for simplicity, we are providing a zipped bundle of files from student exercises we will be referring to.

-- Short video to watch: This animation overviews the the lidar method.
-We recommend watching it as well (this is in addition to the ~7 minute video that you should watch prior to the first mini-course you attend).
+- Short video to watch (opt.): This animation overviews the the lidar method.
+If you are interested, we recommend watching it as well (this is in addition to the ~7 minute video that you should watch prior to the first mini-course you attend).